 But things are not as bad as they seem to be.
 People usually choose an “easy to remember” password, which makes it easier to recover.
 A great number of commonly used passwords have a simple, readable form or are compiled according to certain rules.
-These are common words like “shadow,” pet nicknames, word combinations like “letmein,” words plus numbers like “John1234,” dates of birth, easy combinations of digits like “654321,” letter neighbors on the keyboard like “asdcxz,” and other types of passwords that are easy remember for almost anyone.
+These are common words like “shadow,” pet nicknames, word combinations like “letmein,” words plus numbers like “John1234,” dates of birth, easy combinations of digits like “654321,” letter neighbors on the keyboard like “asdcxz,” and other types of passwords that are easy to remember for almost anyone.

 There are not many of these types of combinations compared to the 67 quintillion total possibilities, which greatly simplifies our task.
 At the moment, we have collected a database of more than 20 billion commonly used passwords for brute force cracking.
 This passwords database gives us a good chance, but it still does not guarantee 100% success.
 Nevertheless, we successfully find the password in more than half of the cases, which is a good result.

 As a bonus for our visitors, we try to recover your password for free with our dictionary of the 3 million most popular passwords.
-The probability of a successful password recovery is lower than using our large database, but this attempt is carried out almost instantaneously and has a good chance for success.
+The probability of a successful password recovery is lower than using our large database, but this attempt is carried out almost instantaneously and still has a good chance for success.

-Note that it would be pre-paid work and success is guaranteed only if the specified mask parameters were correct.
-If you make a mistake in the password structure (for example, the password was actually longer and/or contained characters outside the specified set), then the composed mask won’t help to find it.
+Note that it would be a pre-paid work and the success is guaranteed only if the specified mask parameters were correct.
+If you make a mistake describing the password structure (for example, the password was actually longer and/or contained characters outside the specified set), then the composed mask won’t help to find it.
 However, the work was done and the payment is not refundable.
 Use the brute-forcing by mask only when you are sure about the exact password structure!

 Actually, no. Surely, you can try some password recovering programs on your computer, but mind some important facts:

-Copyright © 2017-2018 LostMyPass.com
+Copyright © 2017-2019 LostMyPass.com